 "bitKlavier: A Prepared Digital Piano."
 Dan Trueman and Michael Mulshine.
 Computer Music Journal, Vol. 43, Nos.
 2-3 (2019)

 "Playing with Tuning in bitKlavier."
 Dan Trueman, Aatish Bhatia, Michael Mulshine, and Theo Trevisan.
 Computer Music Journal, Vol. 43, Nos.
-2-3 (2019) (both of these forthcoming, actual release in 2020)
+2-3 (2019)

 "Social decision-making driven by artistic explore-exploit tension."
 Kayhan Ozcimder, Biswadip Dey, Alessio Franci, Rebecca Lazier, Daniel Trueman & Naomi Ehrich Leonard.
 Interdisciplinary Science Reviews (2018).